-To understand the potential association between TCE exposure and NHL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
+To understand the potential association between TCE exposure and CLL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
 In addition, I reviewed the conclusions from several regulatory agency TCE toxicological reports.
-US EPA (2011a, 2020a), ATSDR (2019a), and IARC (2014) conclude that the epidemiologic studies suggest a causal relationship between TCE exposure and NHL.
-In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that there was "sufficient evidence for causation" for TCE and NHL, stating that the basis for its conclusion was a meta-analysis of the NHL subtypes and "mechanistic evidence that TCE causes immunosuppression which is a risk factor for NHL."
+Overall, US EPA (2011a, 2020a), IARC (2014), ATSDR (2019a), and NTP (2015) do not conclude that TCE exposure is a known cause of leukemia in humans.
+NTP (2015) does discuss that there is "some evidence" of an association between exposure to TCE and NHL.
+US EPA (2011a, 2020a), ATSDR (2019a), and IARC (2014) also discuss that CLL is a subtype of NHL, with these agencies concluding that the epidemiologic studies suggest a causal relationship between TCE exposure and NHL.
+In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that that there was "equipoise and above evidence for causation for all types of leukemia, including AML, ALL, CML and CLL" for TCE exposure, stating that its conclusion for all types of leukemia was based on "not strong but nevertheless sufficient" evidence from occupational and human drinking water studies, and from animal and human evidence of "immune disorders that have been linked to leukemia."
+ATSDR (2017b) also concluded that there was "sufficient evidence for causation" for TCE and NHL, stating that the basis for its conclusion was a meta-analysis of the NHL subtypes and "mechanistic evidence that TCE causes immunosuppression which is a risk factor for NHL."